 Mirin

-Quick Substitute: 1 tablespoon mirin = 1 tablespoon sake + 1 teaspoon sugar
+- Quick Substitute: 1 tablespoon mirin = 1 tablespoon sake + 1 teaspoon sugar

 💡Learn more: A Beginner's Guide to Mirin

-Sake (Regular Sake)
+Sake (Regular Drinkable Sake)

-Quick Substitute: Cooking sake, Shōchū, white wine
+- Quick Substitute: Cooking sake, Shōchū, or white wine

-Okay Substitute: Mirin
+- Okay Substitute: Mirin

 Note: Mirin adds sweetness, so be sure to balance the flavors accordingly.